 We have audited the financial statements of Telenor ASA comprising the financial statements of the parent company and the Group.
 The financial statements of the parent company comprise the statement of financial position as at 31 December 2020, the income statement, statement of comprehensive income, statement of cash flows and the statement of changes in equity for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
-The consolidated financial statement of comprehensive income, statement of comprehensive income, statement of comprehensive income statement, statement of comprehensive income statement, statement of comprehensive income, statement of cash flows and the statement, statement of comprehensive income, statement of cash flows and the statement of cash flows and the statement of comprehensive income, statements, including a summary of significant accounting policies.
+The consolidated financial statements comprise the statement of financial position as at 31 December 2020, the income statement, statement of comprehensive income, statement of cash flows and the statement of changes in equity for the year then ended and notes to the financial statements, including a summary of significant accounting policies.